Enhanced Container Isolation FAQs

 Does ECI protect containers launched prior to enabling ECI?

 No. Containers created prior to switching on ECI are not protected.
-Therefore, we recommend removing all containers prior to switching on ECI.
+Therefore, it is recommended you remove all containers prior to switching on ECI.

 Does ECI affect the performance of containers?